 |9||Annual financial accounting reports||Permanently|

 |12||Tax return forms||10 years|

 |14||List of retained accounting records||Permanently|

 Refine the procedures for destroying accounting files

-An organisation shall regularly evaluate accounting records for which the retention period has expired, and formulate accounting records evaluation opinion.
-Upon evaluation, where it is necessary to continue retention, retention period shall be re-determined for the accounting records.
-Accounting records which do not have preservation value upon expiry of their retention period may be destroyed.
+An organisation shall regularly evaluate accounting records for which the retention period has expired and formulate accounting records evaluation opinion.
+Upon evaluation, where it is necessary to continue retention, the retention period shall be re-determined for the accounting records.
+Accounting records which do not have preservation value upon the expiry of their retention period may be destroyed.

 The archive administration department of an organisation shall take the lead for evaluation of accounting records, and organise the accounting, audit and disciplinary supervision departments or personnel thereof to carry out the evaluation jointly.

 Upon evaluation, accounting records which can be destroyed shall be destroyed in accordance with the following procedures: